goldironhack/2017-Purdue-UNAL-IronHack-Tutorials/README.md

 A completed sample project for your reference has been completed, and can be found at the following link.
 In this sample project, AJAX is used for data retrieval, Google Map Api and D3 are applied for data display.

 - **[Demo of Sample Project](http://rawgit.com/goldironhack/2017-Purdue-UNAL-IronHack-Tutorials/master/sample_project/2017-Purdue-UNAL-IronHacks-Tutorial-Project.html)**

+<i>If you have done all this, you are ready to go!
+Good luck during the competition!
+You can do it! </i>